Basic discipleship banner

 Christians are designed to grow.
 Whenever a Christian is stagnant, something is drastically wrong.

-Each of the three stages of discipleship is developed from 1 John 2:12-14 where John uses human growth to describe the stages of spiritual growth.
-We could break these down further, but we are happy to retain the three categories that John utilizes: infant/child, young man and father.
+Each of the three stages of discipleship is developed from 1 John 2:12-14, where John uses human growth to describe the stages of spiritual growth.
+We could break these down further, but we are happy to retain the three categories that John utilizes: infant/child, young man, and father.

 It is urgent to formally disciple God's people.
 Jesus commands us to make disciples (Matthew 28:18-20).
-To disregard His summary of our duty as said in this Great Commission is utter folly.
+To disregard His summary of our duty, as said in this Great Commission, is utter folly.
 And yet, few Christians are making disciples.
 Once we understand the importance of discipleship, we need to start thinking of how we disciple God's people.

 The Basic Stage of Discipleship

 We have written much more about these basic steps of the early Christian elsewhere.
-But we want to mention it is the place that immature Christians are watched over and cared for by right teaching and modeling.
+But we want to mention that it is the place where immature Christians are watched over and cared for by right teaching and modeling.
 My wife is planting seeds in the garden.
 Discipleship LibraryBut we know that when the beans start growing, birds come by and snatch the top of the sprout virtually destroying the plant.

 In the same way, we watch over a new Christian.
 BFF basic discipleship materials provide this type of care.
-By caring for their questions of assurance and providing good basic teaching about Christ and salvation, the 'infant' Christian can in a short time of three months grow into the Intermediate Stage of Discipleship.
+By caring for their questions of assurance and providing good basic teaching about Christ and salvation, the 'infant' Christian can, in a short time of three months, grow into the Intermediate Stage of Discipleship.

 The Intermediate Stage of Discipleship